What is a mild hybrid electric vehicle?

 The majority of mild hybrids utilise a 48-volt electrical system, powering components that would usually rely on the ICE.

-No charging is required with mild hybrid cars and vans, they also tend to have a lower initial purchase price compared to full hybrids (HEVs) and plug-in hybrids (PHEVs).
+No charging is required with mild hybrid cars, and they also tend to have a lower initial purchase price compared to full hybrids (HEVs) and plug-in hybrids (PHEVs).

-Utilising a combination of an ICE and an electric motor, like HEVs and PHEVs, mild hybrid electric vehicles are able to deliver benefits such as reduced CO2 tailpipe emissions and improved fuel economy.
+Utilising a combination of an ICE and an electric motor, like HEVs and PHEVs, mild hybrid electric vehicles are able to deliver benefits such as reduced CO2 tailpipe emissions.

-However, unlike HEVs and PHEVs, MHEVs are unable to use electric motor independently to power the wheels; hence the term 'mild' hybrid.
+However, unlike other hybrids, MHEVs are unable to use the electric motor independently to power the wheels; hence the term 'mild' hybrid.